 On Tuesday, Cambridge Intelligence representatives attended a reception for the winners of the 50th anniversary Queen’s Awards for Enterprise, hosted by Her Majesty the Queen and the Duke of Edinburgh at Buckingham Palace.

-Cambridge Intelligence was one of 24 UK companies to win an award in the Technology Innovation category, having demonstrated ‘outstanding’ innovation through their data visualization toolkit, KeyLines.
+Cambridge Intelligence was one of 24 UK companies to win an award in the Technology Innovation category, having demonstrated ‘outstanding’ innovation through KeyLines, their data visualization toolkit.

 Digital Marketing Manager, Andrew Disney, was accompanied by Legal Counsel Paola Cavallin, to Buckingham Palace where the reception took place.
 Following a formal presentation, members of the royal family circulated with guests.

-Cambridge Intelligence is one of a select group of innovative businesses to be awarded with the accolade.
-The Cambridge technology cluster was particularly well represented, with representatives from firms including Sepura, Cambridge Pixel, Cambrionix and Quixant present.
+Cambridge Intelligence is one of a select group of innovative businesses to be awarded the accolade.
+The Cambridge technology cluster was particularly well represented, with representatives from firms including Sepura, Cambridge Pixel, Cambrionix, and Quixant present.

-The company are holding their own celebrations in September at Downing College in Cambridge, where they will be officially presented with the award by the Lord Lieutenant of Cambridge on behalf of the Queen.
+The company is holding their own celebrations in September at Downing College in Cambridge, where they will be officially presented with the award by the Lord-Lieutenant of Cambridge on behalf of the Queen.

 Cambridge Intelligence was founded in 2011 and has grown from one employee to fifteen in that time.
 Nearly 80 organizations around the world, including government agencies, global corporations, and national police forces, use the firm’s software to make sense of complex connected data.